iov-one/weave/docs/tutorial/handler.rst

 consensus rules, although we generally keep this deterministic as well).

-**This is a very powerful concept and means that when modifying a given state, users must not worry about any concurrential access or writing collision since by definition, any write access is garanteed to occur sequentially and in the same order on each node**.
+**This is a very powerful concept and means that when modifying a given state, users must not worry about any concurrent access or writing collision since by definition, any write access is guaranteed to occur sequentially and in the same order on each node**.

 Writing a Handler